 Pastor Jay Bergstresser

-The Rev. Jay Bergstresser has been with us for over seventeen years.
+The Rev. Jay Bergstresser has been with us for over nineteen years.
 He and his wife, Lisa, have two grown daughters, Anna and Renee.
 Pastor Jay also served as a US Navy Chaplain with the Marines for nine years.
 He was deployed to Iraq in 2007-2008 with infantry Marines of the 3rd Battalion, 23rd Marine Regiment.
 Before serving at Resurrection, he spent over six years as the Pastor of Grace Lutheran in Berwick, Pennsylvania.
 He holds a Bachelor’s Degree in Philosophy from the University of Central Florida and a Master of Divinity from Lutheran Theological Southern Seminary.

 History of our Congregation